jahnavin6/project1/README.md

 - Port conflict: change ports in `docker-compose.yml` if 8000 or 8501 are in use.

 ## Contributing
 Issues and PRs are welcome.
 If you want to add new scenarios or detectors, open an issue first so we can align on scope.
+If you open a PR, please add a short description and screenshots/logs if it changes the UI or detection behavior.

+### Pull request checklist
+- Describe the change clearly
+- Note any new dependencies
+- Add screenshots/logs for UI or detection changes
+- Update README if behavior changes

+### Code of conduct
+Be respectful and constructive.
+This is a learning-focused open-source project.

 ## FAQ
 Q: Why Linux-only in v1?